 By default 2FA is optional, hence users are given the choice whether to enable it for their account.
-Since Nextcloud 15, admins may enforce the use of 2FA.
+Admins may enforce the use of 2FA.

 Enforcement is possible systemwide (all users), for selected groups only and can also be excluded for certain groups.